 If the symbols used in this tree don’t make sense to you, visit my post on Iambic Pentameter (Basics).
 If they do make sense to you, then you will notice that there are no Iambic Pentameter lines in any of the Hymn Meters.
 They either alternate between Iambic Tetrameter and Iambic Trimeter or are wholly in one or the other line length.
 This is why Dickinson never wrote Iambic Pentameter.
 The meter wasn’t part of the pallet.

-Common Meter, by the way, is the meter of Amazing Grace, and Christmas Carol.
+Common Meter (an iambic subset of Hymn Meter and most common) is the meter of Amazing Grace, and Christmas Carol.

 And then there is Ballad Meter – which is a variant of Hymn Meter.

-I’ve noticed that some on-line sites conflate Common Meter and Ballad Meter.
+I’ve noticed that some on-line sites conflate Hymn Meter and Ballad Meter.
 But there is a difference.
-Ballad Meter is less formal and more conversational in tone than Common Meter, and Ballad Meter isn’t as metrically strict, meaning that not all of its feet may be iambic.
+Ballad Meter is less formal and more conversational in tone than Hymn Meter, and Ballad Meter isn’t as metrically strict, meaning that not all of its feet may be iambic.
 The best example I have found is the theme song to Gilligan’s Island:

 For the sake of thoroughness, the following gives an idea of the many variations on the four basic categories of Hymn meter.
 Click on the image if you want to visit the website from which the image comes (hopefully link rot won’t set it).
 Examples of the various meters are provided there.

 If you look at the table above, you will notice that many of the hymn and ballad meters don’t even have names, they are simply referred to by the number of syllables in each line.
 Explore the site from which this table is drawn.
 It’s an excellent resource if you want to familiarize yourself with the various hymn and ballad meters Dickinson would have heard and been familiar with – and which she herself used.
 Note the Common Particular Meter, Short Particular Meter and Long Particular Meter at the top right.
-These are meters you will find in Dickinson’s poetry.
+These names reflect the number of syllables per line you will frequently find in Dickinson’s poetry.
 Following is an example of Common Particular Meter.
 The first stanza comes from around 1830 – by J. Leavitte, the year of Dickinson’s Birth.
 This stuff was in the air.
 The second example is the first stanza from Dickinson’s poem numbered 313.
 The two columns on the right represent, first, the number of syllables per line and, second, the rhyme scheme.